First-Time Homebuyer Mistakes and How to Avoid Them

 So, what’s the better option for a first-time homebuyer?
 Should you buy mortgage discount points or make a larger down payment?
 Well, it depends.

-5. Buy A Lot, but Don’t Spend Everything
+5. Buy A Lot, But Don’t Spend Everything

 There’s a time gap between having your offer accepted and taking possession of your home.
 This period can last anywhere from a couple of weeks to a month or more.
 During this time, the last thing you want to do is apply for any form of credit or take out a loan.

 Put this in big capital letters and hang it on your mirror.
-Do not do anything that can impact your credit score or your debt to income ratio.
+Do not do anything that can impact your credit score or your debt-to-income ratio.
 Your entire mortgage loan hinges on those two pieces of information.
 Even though your offer has been accepted, the deal can still fall apart if your financial situation changes before you sign the final paperwork.

 While you wait, do not miss any regular payments, don’t buy a new car, don’t finance new furniture, don’t even apply for a no-fee credit card.
 Instead, do everything you can to keep your financial situation status quo.